 The establishment of partner integrations means that AWS is investing in the idea that EventBridge and event-driven integrations are the future of SaaS and service integrations within your AWS infrastructure.
 With a few bits of configuration, various SaaS products like Zendesk and Datadog can start publishing all sorts of events.
 You can then leverage these now native events to power your own business workflows.

-Not to toot my own horn or anything (maybe a bit), but I had a lively discussion about events being the new webhook with David Wells back in 2017!
 For instance, at Trek10, we have a significant amount of logic built up around webhooks from Zendesk.
 We use AWS Lambda to automate reactions to various ticket updates and statuses, sometimes there may be multiple processes that care about a particular update.
 We may even have branching logic based on the event's content and context.
 With EventBridge, we can move toward more intelligent routing of these events directly to the business logic that cares about it.

 This also elegantly solves some of the traditional challenges with webhooks.
 You don’t have a singular endpoint for ingress to babysit.
 Instead, you leverage a managed service, so uptime is strictly on Amazon, who I trust a heck of a lot more than running my own ingress point.
 Adding new logic for events as they ingress is simply the addition of a rule.
 It requires no code updates to any other running system.